kiarie/ipay/README.md

 Settings
 -------------------------------------------------------------------

 When you install the Ipay Plugin there are some configuration settings required.
-Set as desired but ensure the Businessname is the one you have been ASSIGNED by IPAY after registration for it will be used in processing the transactions.
+Set as desired but ensure the Vendor ID is the one you have been ASSIGNED by IPAY after registration for it will be used in processing the transactions.
 There is a hashkey also that you have to generate or let ipay generate for you but IT MUST be shared with Ipay for validation of
 Transactions.
 NOTE: Its a secret key between your webapp and Ipay therefore not to be shared with any other party.